F300 FAQs

 How does the pairs entry work?

 Think of it as a relay.
 You share the riding and the tracker/timing.
-There’ll be several points along the route highlighted as changeover locations, where you can park the vehicle you’ll share (or you could have a support driver?) and ‘pass the baton/tracker’ for your partner to ride the next section.
+There’ll be several points along the route highlighted as changeover locations, where you can park the vehicle you’ll share (or you could have a support driver?) and ‘pass the baton/tracker’ to your partner to ride the next section.
 You can switch over riders anywhere along the route, though the locations we highlight will be preferable, and can switch over as often as you like.
 It’s a team effort and you both get to enjoy the beach side celebration at the finish.

 How will the tracking/timing work?